Osteoarthritis Knee Surgeon

 Articular cartilage is considered a critical structure within the knee joint that allows the bones to glide over each other in a fluid, pain-free motion.
 The smooth, white substance lining the ends of each bone can break down over time, leaving the bone exposed, from an injury or the natural aging process.
 When this occurs, patients begin to feel the painful effects of osteoarthritis.
 Since cartilage cannot heal on its own, certain patients may need to undergo a surgical osteoarthritis knee treatment aimed at joint preservation.
 Vail, Aspen and Denver, Colorado orthopedic knee surgeon, Dr. Matthew Provencher specializes in a variety of knee replacement alternatives to help prevent further damage to articular cartilage within the joint.

 Orthopedic surgeons and researchers have greatly advanced the area of knee replacement alternatives over time.
 These advancements have consistently been proven to be effective in prolonging or eliminating the need for total knee replacement surgery.
-Since replacement procedures are not recommended in younger, active patients, surgical osteoarthritis knee treatments are gaining popularity and allowing patients to the active lifestyles they had prior to injury.
+Since replacement procedures are not recommended in younger, active patients, surgical osteoarthritis knee treatments are gaining popularity and allowing patients to have the active lifestyles they had prior to injury.

 A common osteoarthritis knee treatment performed by Dr. Provencher is an arthroscopic approach aimed at removing all damaged areas within the joint.
 Once the injured cartilage and/or bone spurs are removed, and scar tissue is released, the majority of patients will experience significant alleviation of their knee stiffness and pain.